Arapaho language: Agreement

 In sentences with an explicit noun phrase, separate from the verb, the verb agrees with the noun in terms of animacy, number, and whether the noun is proximate or obviative.
 The grammatical category, including person, of the noun also needs to agree with the verb.
 Note that the categories of subject and object do not affect agreement inflection.
 As an example of animacy agreement, the intransitive verb for 'to fall' has a form that takes an inanimate subject, nihtéésceníse' (PAST-on top-fall(II)-0S) and a form that takes an animate subject, nihtéés'cenísi.

 If a verb has a single noun argument that is composed of two different types of noun, most speakers default to the obviative (over proximate) and inanimate (over animate) forms to refer to the composite noun argument in case of conflict.
 This can be seen in the example below where 'walk' takes an argument that is composed of a composite proximate and obviative noun.
 Both nouns are animate, but there is conflict regarding proximate or obviative.
 The verb thus defaults to the obviative plural (4PL).

+Preverbs

+Like all Algonquian languages, Arapaho has a rich array of preverbs expressing various meanings, in particular manner or aspect.
+It has one of the richest systems of periodic tense among the world's languages, and the only known system encoding four seasons in the verb morphology.

+hibernal cecin- 'during winter', vernal benii’ow- 'during the spring', estival biicen- 'during the summer' and autumnal toyoun-during the fall' (Cowell and Moss 2006:217-218, Jacques 2023:545).